Sarah Haycroft: International career

 She made her senior international debut for England v South Africa in the 2013 Women's Hockey Investec Cup, on 4 February 2013.

 One year later she made her senior international debut for Great Britain v USA in a test match in San Diego, California, on 10 February 2014.

 She was selected to play in the Gold Coast Commonwealth Games in 2018.

 She was included in the Great Britain squad for the women's field hockey tournament at the 2020 Summer Olympics, held in July and August 2021.
-Though designated as a alternate player, due to rule changes caused by the COVID-19 pandemic she was eligible to compete in all matches (unlike previous tournaments, in which alternates could only compete after permanently replacing an injured player).
+Though designated as an alternate player, due to rule changes caused by the COVID-19 pandemic she was eligible to compete in all matches (unlike previous tournaments, in which alternates could only compete after permanently replacing an injured player).
 Though Great Britain earned the bronze medal, she did not make an appearance and was therefore ineligible to receive a medal.